Blog

 A wearable ‘smart’ choker for speech recognition has the potential to redefine the field of silent speech interface (SSI), say researchers—thanks to embedded ultrasensitive textile strain sensor technology.

-In new research, led by the University of Cambridge, an overlying structured graphene layer is applied to an integrated textile strain sensor for robust speech recognition performance, even in noisy environments.
+In new research, led by the University of Cambridge, an overlying structured graphene layer is applied to an integrated textile strain sensor for robust performance, even in noisy environments.

 The smart choker’s unique structure features ordered through cracks on graphene-coated textiles.
 The structured graphene layer significantly enhances the sensitivity of the strain sensor.
 It can dynamically respond to throat micromovements, enabling the capture of information-rich speech signals.
 These signals are then processed through a computationally efficient neural network, with a record accuracy of 95.25% in speech decoding.